 Brighthouse life insurance review 2020

-Originally established by MetLife, Brighthouse Financial caters to a large audience with substantial coverage and some of the most competitive rates on the market.
+Originally established by MetLife, Brighthouse Financial offers unique coverage and competitive rates.

 18 to 75

 Medical Exam Required

 |Policy options||Term, Permanent|

 |Term lengths||1, 5, 10, 20, or 30 years|

 |Coverage||$1,000,000 to N/A|